SlicerHeart/SlicerHeart/Docs/BafflePlanner.md

 ## References

-Chad Vigil, et al. "Modeling Tool for Rapid Virtual Planning of the Intracardiac Baffle in Double-Outlet Right Ventricle, The Annals of Thoracic Surgery", 2021, https://doi.org/10.1016/j.athoracsur.2021.02.058
+Chad Vigil, et al. "Modeling Tool for Rapid Virtual Planning of the Intracardiac Baffle in Double-Outlet Right Ventricle", The Annals of Thoracic Surgery, 2021, https://doi.org/10.1016/j.athoracsur.2021.02.058